kenjis/my-ciunit/README.md

+# This project is no longer maintained.

+# If you search a fork project, check it out: https://github.com/Celc/CIUnit

-# If you use CodeIgniter 3.0 with PHPUnit, I recommend to check my new testing tool: <https://github.com/kenjis/ci-phpunit-test>
+# If you use CodeIgniter 3.0, I recommend to check my new testing tool: <https://github.com/kenjis/ci-phpunit-test>

-# If you search a fork with recent activity, check it out: https://github.com/Celc/CIUnit
 ---

 # Important!